CMB-S4/spt3g_software/maps/README.rst

 Detector Pointing
 -----------------

 Detector pointing timestreams are constructed by first using the ``offsets_to_quat`` function to construct the detector offset quaternion in boresight coordinates, then rotating that pointing quaternion onto the sky by applying a rotation quaternion constructed from the boresight pointing timestreams.
-This is done internally for each detector in each of the mapmaking pipeline modules (``MapBinner``, ``MapMockObserver``, etc), which all require an input ``BolometerPropertiesMap`` object with offsets for each detector, and pre-computed timestreams of rotation quaternions associated with each input ``Scan`` frame.
+This is done internally for each detector in each of the mapmaking pipeline modules (``MapBinner``, ``MapMockObserver``, etc), which all require an input ``BolometerPropertiesMap`` object with offsets for each detector, and pre-computed timestreams of boresight rotation quaternions associated with each input ``Scan`` frame.